What makes the Cambridge course in History and Modern Languages so special?

 You can apply with a variety of relevant examination qualifications, and these do not necessarily have to include both languages and history; we will expect you to demonstrate an interest in both subjects and we will assess you on your potential to succeed in them.
 A-Level/IB Higher level (or equivalent) is required for the languages to be studied post-A level; and evidence of language ability for the languages studied from scratch.

 Of course!
 Gap years are a great way of learning languages and can be particularly useful if you are planning to take up a language from scratch: we do expect you to travel to a country where one of the languages you are planning to study is spoken.
 As long as you don’t want to spend your whole year on a beach, we are very happy to offer deferred places and can give advice on organising the year.
 Even if you are not taking a gap year, we would encourage you to travel during the summer before coming up to Cambridge and to go on language courses if at all possible.

 What does the application process involve and how should I prepare?

 You will normally have two interviews, one in each subject.
 Be prepared to discuss your relevant interests and potential directions you may wish to follow.
 When you apply, we will ask you to submit two examples of recent work, which will be available to interviewers.
-Prior to the interview in Cambridge, applicants will take a written assessment in history at an authorised centre (normally this will be your school/college).
-You have to register for the assessment by 15 October, separately from your UCAS application.

 Where can I find out more?